-Keep the PPR going by continuing to document, looking playfully at that documentation, and playing with ideas through playful provocations.
-Arrange these steps in the order that makes sense for you and your question.
-Just remember to reflect along the way-let's talk more about how to do that right now.
+Keep the PPR going by continuing to document, look playfully at that documentation, and play with ideas through playful provocations.
+Engage with these steps in the order that makes sense for you and your question.
+Just remember to reflect along the way - let's talk more about how to do that right now.